Vladivostok: Parks and squares

 Parks and squares in Vladivostok include Pokrovskiy Park, Minnyy Gorodok, Detskiy Razvlekatelnyy Park, Park of Sergeya Lazo, Admiralskiy Skver, Skver im.
 Neveskogo, Nagornyy Park, Skver im.
 Sukhanova, Fantaziya Park, Skver Rybatskoy Slavy, Skver im.
 A.I.Shchetininoy.

 Pokrovskiy Park

 Pokrovskiy Park was once a cemetery.
-Converted into a park in 1934 but was closed in 1990.
-Since 1990 the land the park sits on belongs to the Russian Orthodox Church.
+It was converted into a park in 1934 but was closed in 1990.
+Since 1990, the land the park sits on belongs to the Russian Orthodox Church.
 During the rebuilding of the Orthodox Church, graves were found.

 Minny Gorodok

 Minny Gorodok is a 91 acres public park.
 Minny Gorodok means "Mine Borough Park" in English.
 The park is a former military base that was founded in 1880.
 The military base was used for storing mines in underground storage.
 Converted into a park in 1985, Minny Gorodok contains several lakes, ponds, and an ice-skating rink.

 Detsky Razvlekatelny Park

 Detsky Razvlekatelny Park is a children's amusement park located near Downtown Vladivostok.
 The park contains a carousel, gaming machines, a Ferris wheel, cafés, an aquarium, movie theater and a stadium.